eliashyde/gghat/README.md

 <img src="man/figures/README-backwards-1.png" width="100%" />

-Although hat graphs are designed with paired groups in mind, the hat geom can tolerate more than two groups without any issue.
-Backwards can still be FALSE or TRUE per the user’s preference, and the supplementary position functions, dodgedifftext and dodgedifferror, will behave properly.
+Although hat graphs are designed with paired groups in mind, `geom_hat()` can tolerate more than two groups without any issue.
+`backwards` can still be FALSE or TRUE per the user’s preference, and the supplementary position functions, `dodgedifftext()` and `dodgedifferror()`, will behave properly.

 ``` r
 my_data <- tibble(